EQUALITY AT UCEM

 At UCEM a commitment to equality is embedded in all that we do.
 We celebrate diversity and the strengths that it brings to our staff body, our student community and our Board of Trustees, recognising that people are key to our success.

-UCEM provides accessible, relevant and cost-effective education which enhances careers, increases professionalism and leads to a better built environment.
+UCEM provides accessible, relevant and cost-effective education which enhances careers, increases professionalism and leads to a more sustainable built environment.
 Our mission has always been to provide flexible and affordable education to a worldwide, diverse student community.
 We aim to become the Centre of Excellence for Built Environment Education.
 Anyone wanting to study in a built environment discipline should be able to access the education we provide.

 At UCEM, we are committed: